ChetanMJ/Multi-Media-Event-Detection/README.md

 Results from feature fusion technique is as below with highlighted result in greeen is the best results:
 ![results3](https://user-images.githubusercontent.com/46570073/103435677-07c46100-4be0-11eb-8cb1-de8b8b68a1d1.JPG)

-For more details on experimentations and results for each part can be found in attched pdf documents.
+## For more details on experimentations and results for each part can be found in attached pdf documents in the main folder.